Trzinka/OUTDATED-Home-Assistant-SOLVED---Calculate-cost-for-individual-device-cost-kWh/README.md

 ```

-For "unique_id:" use (https://www.guidgenerator.com/online-guid-generator.aspx) to generate.
+For "unique_id:" use (https://www.guidgenerator.com/online-guid-generator.aspx) to generate it.

 If you don't know what I'm writing about, take a look: `https://youtu.be/kgFwhYInzfA`, or something similar.